If you are nervous about having a comfortable sleep pad while sleeping in a tent, this blog will help you choose the best sleep pad for you.

 - Repair Kit: Some sleep pads come with them, and some don’t.
 I’d say it doesn’t make too much of a difference because the mats we list are pretty durable and you can buy a repair kit later.
 We have only had to use a repair kit once for our Nemo Tensor pad and it’s held up very well.

 - Noise: Everyone hates the guy with the loud sleep mat in the tent.
 If you know that you toss and turn a lot and don’t want to bother your tentmates, it may be better to get a less noisy one.

-- Gender: Sleep pads come in male, female, and unisex shape.
+- Gender: Sleep pads come in male, female, and unisex shapes.
 Female sleep pads have a shape wider around the hips, while the male shape is narrower, and the unisex is an in-between.

 - Price: How much do you want to spend on a mat?
 The average price for a good sleep pad is $100.

 Best Backpacking Sleep Pad: NEMO Tensor Sleeping Pad

 For backpacking sleep pads, you always want something light but also comfortable.